-- i) a committee, e.g. Remuneration and Terms of Service Committee; - ii) a sub-committee, Any such delegation would, subject to the Boards authority, usually be via a main committee of the Board; - iii) a joint committee or sub-committee, e.g., with other Health Bodies, or Universities established to take forward matters relating the development of the health workforce in Wales; and - iv) Officers of HEIW (who may, subject to the Board's authority, delegate further to other officers and, where appropriate, other third parties, e.g. shared/support services, through a formal scheme of delegation)
+- i) a committee, e.g. Remuneration and Terms of Service Committee; - ii) a sub-committee, Any such delegation would, subject to the Boards authority, usually be via a main committee of the Board; and - iii) Officers of HEIW (who may, subject to the Board's authority, delegate further to other officers and, where appropriate, other third parties, e.g. shared/support services, through a formal scheme of delegation)